 15-22% amino acids, various polyphenols including 2% flavonoids, 1-2% lipids-sterols including liver detoxifying agents such as glutathione, MSM, SOD, myoinositol, phosphatidylcholine, phosphatidylethanolamine, phosphatidylglycerol, phosphatidylserine, lignin, and various polysaccharides (complex sugars)—two of which are important to immune health; arabinogalactan and xylogalacturonan.
 It also has vitamin D2 and D3, magnesium, selenium, silicon, potassium, calcium, iron, strontium, phosphorus, sulphur, chlorine, manganese, plus various other vitamins, minerals, and essential amino acids such as L-dopa and Argentine that help with blood flow and nitric-oxide formation.

 But it dose not stop there.
 Besides the androgen like brassinosteroids, pine pollen as five other plant hormones; auxins, cytokinins, gibberellins, ethylene and Abscisic acid (ABA), all with high biological activity; Including antiviral activity, anti-cancer activity, anabolic activity, and pro-survival activity, and the ability to stimulate the activity of innate immune cells, stem cells, and insulin-releasing pancreatic β cells.

-The collection of the plant hormones and sterols along with testosterone and other androgens make the pollen an excellent general tonic and a rare candidate as a phytonutrient in prevention and or alleviating a number of conditions associated with reduced androgens that is common to ageing.
+The collection of the plant hormones and sterols along with testosterone and other androgens mimicking molecules make the pollen benefits obvious: as an excellent tonic for anti-aging, athletic performance, and hormone balancing during andropause, and menopause.
+It a nut shell pine pollen is a rare find in the apothecary of nature cure superfoods.